OpenBB-finance/OpenBB/website/content/terminal/reference/forex/ta/zlma.md

 ---
 title: zlma
-description: The ZLMA (Zero Lag Exponential Moving Average) indicator page covers the concept, usage, and parameters like n_length and n_offset.
+description: "The ZLMA (Zero Lag Exponential Moving Average) indicator page covers" the concept, usage, and parameters like n_length and n_offset.
 This indicator, developed by John Ehlers and Ric Way, is used for moving average calculation on de-lagged data.
 The page also provides a visual representation of the zlma method.